Exploring saltmarshes along the Dart Estuary, sharing river knowledge, finding paths to understanding and action for communities of interest.

 How can we help to protect this vital ecosystem and carbon store?

-You might be surprised to hear that outside the Tropics saltmarshes bury carbon at a greater rate and store more carbon per unit area below ground than their forest counterparts on land.
 They absorb tidal and wave energy and help prevent flooding.
 They regulate water quality by absorbing excess phosphates and nitrates in river water as well as salt from the incoming tides.
 They are important places for wading birds to breed, spend the winter and stop off during migration.

 Muddy, grey and brown, the Dart’s pockets of saltmarsh often go unnoticed.
 Best seen from a kayak, these fragile ecosystems found along the more sheltered sides of the estuary are not easy to visit, or care for.